joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Big O Notation</summary>
-<p>Understand how Big O Notation is used to measure performance of an algorithm</p>
+<p>We expect fellows to understand how Big O Notation is used to measure performance of an algorithm</p>
 <ul>
 <li>Constant: O(1)</li>
 <li>Linear time: O(n)</li>